testori/starter-academic/content/project/how-does-gossips-perception-affect-gossips-reaction/index-1.md

   focal_point: ""
 url_code: ""
 ---
-The evolutionary framework of psychopathic traits has been broadly discussed

-in the literature.
-This paper aims at bringing a new perspective to

-the analysis of the evolutionary adaptiveness of psychopathic traits through

-the use of an agent-based model.
-The model presented here focuses on some
+The evolutionary framework of psychopathic traits has been broadly discussed in the literature.
+This paper aims at bringing a new perspective to the analysis of the evolutionary adaptiveness of psychopathic traits through the use of an agent-based model.

-of the most defining aspects of psychopathy, namely selfishness, risk-seeking

-attitudes and anti-social behaviours, and explores whether these traits are

-evolutionarily advantageous when both environmental and social conditions

-vary.
-We modelled two agent types: selfish risk-seekers and generous riskaverse
+The model presented here focuses on some of the most defining aspects of psychopathy, namely selfishness, risk-seeking attitudes and anti-social behaviours, and explores whether these traits are evolutionarily advantageous when both environmental and social conditions vary.
+We modelled two agent types: selfish risk-seekers and generous risk-averse individuals.

-individuals.
-Our model show that selfish risk-seekers outperform generous

-risk-averse individual when the combination of social and environmental

-conditions is moderately challenging.
-Results support the theory that

-key aspects of psychopathic traits are not dysfunctional but rather evolutionarily advantageous for individuals.
+Our model show that selfish risk-seekers outperform generous risk-averse individual when the combination of social and environmental conditions is moderately challenging.
+Results support the theory that key aspects of psychopathic traits are not dysfunctional but rather evolutionarily advantageous for individuals.